 - Can process analog and digital input simultaneously

 - This mic is not lightweight

-If you want a microphone that you can use on your phones, the Blue Spark Digital Lightning is capable of recording vocals using your iPhone, iPad and even iPod.
+If you want a microphone that you can use on your phones, the Blue Spark Digital Lightning is capable of recording vocals using your iPhone, iPad, and even iPod.

 It has plug ‘n play functionality for more convenience in making recordings and voiceover.
-In addition to the lightning connectivity, you can also connect it to your computer if you are recording at home.
+In addition to the lightning connector, you can also connect it to your computer if you are recording at home.

 This microphone features studio-grade condenser capsules and hand-tuned components for consistent and high-fidelity recordings.
 It comes with Y-cables with a headphone jack to monitor real-time zero-latency.

 With the Focus Control, you’ll have two different sonic options with just a press of a button, and, it will respond well to frequency changes.

 - Has Focus Control which is way better than high- or low-pass filter

 - Primarily for recording since this is a cardioid mic